 The big takeaway is that Bitcoin isn’t decentralized.
 Indeed, “bitcoin mining has become heavily centralized due to advances in specialized hardware that render commodity hardware obsolete,” the report says.
 Moreover, China’s got the requisite hoards of surplus power to waste.
 Bitcoin, it seems, isn’t the free-wheeling anarchic community everyone wanted it to be.
 Rather, it’s just a vacant throne, with China’s buttocks hovering above it.

 Similar insinuations plague the Ethereum network.
 Or at least that’s the view of Nouriel “Dr. Doom” Roubini, the economist best known for predicting the 2008 financial crash.
-Now Dr. Doom, concerned that he’s a
+Now Dr. Doom, concerned that he’s a one hit wonder, is betting on blockchain as the next explosive financial catastrophe, and he says it’s all Vitalik Buterin’s fault.

 Continuing a Twitter spat that began Tuesday—both rounds of which Roubini squarely lost—Roubini accused Buterin of operating as part of the “criminal pre-mining sale/scam that created Ether” and of having stolen “75 percent of the Ether supply.”
 Buterin demurs: “I never personally held more than -0.9% of all ETH.”
 The scores on the board: 23-year-old hacker 2, esteemed NYU professor of economics, 0.